How a Spring Photo Shoot Turned into a Life Lesson on Self-Perception

 Do you struggle with confidence?
 How can you change your perception to match the beauty others see in you?

-Erika Page is the Founder and Editor of Living Dappled.
-After getting vitiligo at the age of seven, she lost 100% of her pigment to the condition and today lives with universal vitiligo.
+A patient advocate, editor, and sought-after leader within the vitiligo community, Erika Page is also the Founder and CEO of Living Dappled.
+After getting vitiligo at the age of seven, she lost 100% of her skin’s pigment over 25 years.
+She fought her own mental and emotional battle to overcome her insecurities and embrace the skin she was in and today seeks to help other women reclaim their lives with this condition.

 Great story, glad you share both the beauty and the beast of Vitiligo!